Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Discussion

+In this diagnostic support system, the ability to handle the diversity in size and shape of the tumor area to be detected depends on the detectability of the object detection model used.
+The range of object sizes that can be detected is determined by hyperparameters, such as anchor size and aspect ratio.
+In the task of cancer detection from gastric X-ray images, the general settings of the object recognition model are sufficient, as the images are taken in a way that ensures the tumor size is large enough for visual diagnosis by a physician.
+However, for extremely small tumors, it is necessary to adjust the hyperparameters to account for their size.

-Since R-sGAIA is an online data augmentation method and HBBT is a training method, they do not affect the execution time of the inspection.
-The processing time of 0.5 seconds per image under current conditions is considered sufficiently practical, and further improvement of the detection model is expected to increase the speed in the future.
+Since R-sGAIA is an online data augmentation method and HBBT is a training method, they do not impact the execution time of the diagnostic process.
+The current processing time of 0.5 seconds per image is considered sufficiently practical, and further improvements to the detection model are expected to increase speed in the future.

-The detection of a gastric cancer region from the X-ray images is inherently difficult, not only for automatic diagnosis systems but also for experts.
-Despite these difficulties, our system achieves a significant improvement in detection performance.
-The final result of 42.5\% precision at 90.2\% recall is considered sufficient for screening, but there is still room for improvement.
-In the future, we would like to examine the results more closely with the help of experts to further improve the system further.
+Detecting gastric cancer regions from X-ray images is inherently challenging, not only for automatic diagnostic systems but also for experts.
+Despite these challenges, our two technological innovations, R-sGAIA and HBBT, significantly improved the detection performance of gastric cancer, thereby achieving a level of performance and speed that can be effectively used by physicians as a diagnostic aid.
+Our diagnostic support system offers a concrete solution to the challenges of gastric radiography, in which it is easy to acquire images but difficult to diagnose.
+In the future, we aim to work closely with experts to further refine and improve the system.